Shmuma/pytorch_tests/pract_rl/hw6.5/questions/README.md

 ## Conclusions

-Sampled softmax is very easy and straightforward to implement, but it's less efficient from GPU memory point of view, which leads to less speed up that two-level hierarchical softmax.
+Sampled softmax is very easy and straightforward to implement, but it's less efficient from GPU memory point of view, which leads to less speed up than two-level hierarchical softmax.